 What if I need to pull out?

 During the application process you’ll be able to pull out at anytime, should you intend to do so.
 However, if you are ultimately selected to be part of the academy and then pull out, you’ll incur in penalties that may consist in the exclusion from future tournaments for quite some time.

-The members of Staff of the TA Referee Academy
+The Referees of the Academy